 “No True Mormon”: Gatekeeping Identity in the Media Spotlight

-The fabulous sticker in the banner image was designed by Grace Pool and used with her permission.
+The fabulous sticker in the banner image was designed by Grace Pool and is used with her permission.
 Purchase these and her other incredible designs from her Etsy shop.

 Like clockwork, reactionary Mormon commentaries on Under the Banner of Heaven, Secret Lives of Mormon Wives, Heretic, and now American Primeval often end up demonstrating that Mormons are often an angry and self-righteous people who are hypervigilant for perceived examples of their persecution.